 Did you know that dental health issues can be just as excruciating for our feline friends as they are for us humans?
 Tooth and mouth pain can be so severe that it can prevent cats from enjoying their meals.
-Here, our vets in Suffolk County share some tips for cleaning your cats teeth and talk about the importance of dental care.
+Here, our vets in Deer Park share some tips for cleaning your cats teeth and talk about the importance of dental care.

 Will My Cat Always Show Signs of Dental Pain?